Texas power company seeks bankruptcy protection after storm

-The largest and oldest power cooperative in Texas is filing for Chapter 11 bankruptcy protection citing last month’s winter storm that left millions without power.
+The largest and oldest power cooperative in Texas is filing for Chapter 11 bankruptcy protection, citing last month’s winter storm that left millions without power.

-Brazos Electric Power Cooperative Inc., which serves 16 distribution member cooperatives that cater to more than 1.5 million Texans, said Monday that it was a “financially robust, stable company” prior to the severe cold weather that hit Texas between February 13 and February 19.
+Brazos Electric Power Cooperative, which serves 16 distribution member cooperatives that cater to more than 1.5 million Texans across 68 counties from the Texas Panhandle to Houston, said Monday that it was a “financially robust, stable company” prior to the severe cold weather that hit Texas between February 13 and February 19.

-As temperatures plunged and snow and ice whipped the state, much of Texas’ power grid collapsed, followed by its water systems.
-Tens of millions huddled in frigid homes that slowly grew colder or fled for safety.
-And a prideful state, long suspicious of regulation and outside help, was left to seek aid from other states and humanitarian groups as many of its 29 million people grasped for survival.
+Much of Texas’ power grid collapsed, followed by its water systems.
+Tens of millions huddled in frigid homes.
+Others fled for safety.
+The state, long suspicious of regulation and outside help, was left to seek aid from other states and humanitarian groups as many of its 29 million people grasped for survival.

 Brazos said that it received excessively high invoices from the Electric Reliability Council of Texas for collateral and for purported cost of electric service.
 The invoices were required to be paid within days.
 As a cooperative, Brazos’ costs are passed through to its members and retail consumers served by its members.
 Brazos decided that it won’t pass on the ERCOT costs to its members or the consumers.